CodeNow/dock-init/README.md

 ## Building an AMI From Scratch (WIP)

-NOTE: There should be an ansible script to perform this work in the future, but for now we will be doing this by hand.
+NOTE: Anand has a partial script for creating a new dock but it is missing some key features.
+We will need to update his script to include the new changes and merge the script into [devops-scripts](https://github.com/Codenow/devops-scripts) master.

 1. Create an EC2 Instance (of any type) with the following EBS Volumes
-  * xvdb (1000GB)
+  * xvdb (1000 GB)
-  * xvdc (50GB)
+  * xvdc (50 GB)
-  * xvdd (50GB)
+  * xvdd (50 GB)
 2. Mount the EBS volumes to the following root folders:
   * `/docker` -> xvdb
   * `/git-cache` -> xvdc